cancerberoSgx/termgui/README.md

  * 100% ruby, no binaries, no dependencies
  * some ideas taken from npm.org/blessed and my own npm.org/accursed
  * HTML DOM like high level API with styles, layouts, box-model, cascade styles
- * xml / edb support for declaring components
+ * xml / edb support for declaring components in XML syntax
  * rendered optionally supporting a buffer to print out the current screen for testing
  * very well tested
  * flexible managers for focus, actions, scroll, keys, input grab, input grab, cursor